Unleashing the Potential of Mamba: Boosting a LiDAR 3D Sparse Detector by Using Cross-Model Knowledge Distillation: Experiment

 \subsection{Experimental Settings}

 In our experimental setup, we follow the default settings of Openpcdet \cite{openpcdet} and conduct the experiments using two 24GB Nvidia RTX 3090 GPUs.
-We employed the AdamW optimizer with a base learning rate of \(3 \times 10^{-3}\) and applied layer-wise learning rate decay.
+We employed the AdamW optimizer with a base learning rate of \(3 \times 10^{-3}\) and applied layer-wise learning rate decay over 24 epochs.
+We set the voxel size $S$ to 512 in the dynamic voxel group to achieve a longer sequence length and larger receptive field, and set the layers of encoder $N_L$ to 3.
+We first train a separate Transformer-based teacher model and apply \(L_{KD}\) from Eq. (\ref{eq:LKD}) to transfer knowledge to the Mamba-based student model.
+Eventually, the hyperparameters \(\lambda_{1}\) \(\lambda_{2}\), and \(\lambda_{3}\) in \(L_{KD}\) are set to 1, 1, and 0.5, respectively.